-This post was most recently updated on January 7th, 2021.Reading Time: 5 minutes.
+This post was most recently updated on January 7th, 2021.5 min read.

 This is part 2 in my “One web developer’s story about the downfall of web hosting” -series – a frustrating firsthand experience with a formerly-great web hosting provider taken over by EIG (Endurance International Group).
 You can find the first post here:

 EIG/Site5 review – Part 1, experience with Site5 before and after EIG takeover